Early care critical for child survivors of sexual abuse

 Support for family

 The rehabilitation must also cover the child’s family and their emotional well-being.
-“They must not worry about people’s opinion,” Hannah comments on the ‘shame’ that hangs around sexual abuse.
+“They must not worry about people’s opinion,” Hannah speaks of the ‘shame’ that hangs around sexual abuse.
+Such a mindset can worsen the trauma endured by the family and prevent them from seeking support.

-Such incidents can also trigger traumatic experiences suffered by parents themselves in the past and would, thus, require counselling, she adds.

 Overall, rehabilitation of a child sexual abuse survivor should at least involve a paediatrician, play therapist, a counselor or therapist for the family.